jpacilo/jpacilo/README.md

 - 🎓 I am part of the pioneer batch of the [AI program](https://coe.upd.edu.ph/masters-of-engineering-in-artificial-intelligence/) in the Philippines at UP Diliman, where I am currently studying MEngAI

 <ins>Current Work</ins>
-- 🏦 Working with a [dutch multinational bank](https://www.ing.com/Home.htm) in 🇳🇱 representing a multinational [tech consulting company](https://www.cognizant.com/ph/en) in 🇺🇸, exploring genAI and ML use cases in the domains of software engineering and DevOps applied in banking business problems
+- 🏦 Working with a [dutch multinational bank](https://www.ing.com/Home.htm) in 🇳🇱 representing a [tech consulting company](https://www.cognizant.com/ph/en) in 🇺🇸, exploring genAI and ML use cases in the domains of software engineering and DevOps applied in banking business problems

 <ins>Previous Work</ins>
 - 🚢 Worked with a [tech startup](https://www.expedock.com/) in 🇺🇸, experimenting with docAI models for processing complex paperworks in global trade